ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 - Conflicts with Student Version.
-  Although you can install Ansys together with any other Ansys products or versions, on Windows it is **highly** recommended you do not install the Student version together with its non-student version.
+  Although you can install Ansys together with any other Ansys products or versions, on Windows it is **highly** recommended to not install an ANSYS Product Student version together with its non-student version.
   For example, *Ansys MAPDL 2022R2* and *Ansys MAPDL 2022R2 Student version* installed together might cause some license conflicts due to overwriting of the environment variables.
   Having different versions, for example *Ansys MAPDL 2021R1* and *Ansys MAPDL 2022R2 Student version* is